pengfei99/SparkInternals/Spark_Theory/01_SparkCoreConcept.md

 6. Each stage has a corresponding taskSet which contains computation tasks for each partition, DAGScheduler sends the stages(taskSets) to the **TaskScheduler** and ask it to run tasks on the executors.

-Below figure shows a graphical representation of the above process
+The below figure shows a graphical representation of the above process

 ![spark_application_submission_process](https://raw.githubusercontent.com/pengfei99/SparkInternals/main/img/spark_application_submission_process.PNG)

-Transformation
+Transformation list

 | Operation Name | Description |
 |-------------------------| ------------------------------------------|